Helga

 Boyz n the Hood: A 1991 American coming-of-age hood crime drama film written and directed by John Singleton in his feature directorial debut.
 Follows the lives of three young males living in the Crenshaw ghetto of Los Angeles, dissecting questions of race, relationships, violence, and future prospects.

 The Wire: An American crime drama television series created and primarily written by former police reporter David Simon.
-The show explores Baltimore, MD’s drug scene, as seen through the eyes of drug dealers and law enforcement.
+The show explores Baltimore, Maryland's drug scene, as seen through the eyes of drug dealers and law enforcement.

 Jam Master Jay: An American rap musician and producer who was a member of Run-DMC, the first rap group to attract a worldwide audience.
 The group is credited with bringing hip-hop into the cultural mainstream.

-George Floyd: A black man whose videotaped death under the knee of a white police officer sparked protests in 2020, including some of the largest street demonstrations in U.S. history.
+George Floyd: A Black man whose videotaped death under the knee of a white police officer sparked protests in 2020, including some of the largest street demonstrations in U.S. history.

 bell hooks: An American scholar, author, poet, feminist, cultural critic, and activist whose work examined the connections between race, gender, class, sexuality and geographic place.